aws/eks-anywhere/CONTRIBUTING.md

 * next: changes for next release
 * next+1: won't make next release but the following
-* techdebt: used to keep track of techdebt items, separate ongoing effort from release action items
+* techdebt: used to keep track of tech debt items, separate ongoing effort from release action items
 * oncall: used to keep track of issues needing active follow-up
 * backlog: items that don't have a home in the others